RoboJackets/membership-agreement/agreement.md

 ### The buddy system applies whenever you’re using powered tools anywhere in the SCC

 - Work with at least one person within voice and visual distance of you when working in fabrication spaces.
-- You must not be separated by a closed door from your buddy.
+- You must not be separated from your buddy by a closed door.
 - Your work buddy must be trained and able to turn off the tool in an emergency.
 - Your buddy must be able to call Georgia Tech Police (404-894-2500) in an emergency.
 - The equipment user must confirm the above four requirements are met any time powered tools are in operation.